SynthLauncher/NetCpp/README.md

 ## About

-NetCpp was developed by **SynthLauncher ORG** to enhance and support development for **SynthLauncher**.
+NetCpp was developed by **SynthLauncher** to enhance and support development for **SynthLauncher**.
 While it was initially created for this purpose, its flexible design makes it suitable for a wide variety of projects.

 ---